UniqueCoder-17/cpp_dsa_practice/README.md

 ## Goal
 To strengthen problem-solving skills and build a consistent portfolio.
 ## About myself
-I'm beginner who is a coding enthusiast and trying to explore the modern coding world.
+I'm a beginner who is a coding enthusiast and trying to explore the modern coding world.